VishwagnaR/EmployeeManagement/README.md

 mobile phones.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your web browser.
+These instructions will get you a copy of the project up and running on your Eclipse.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
 What things you need to install the software and how to install them.